hahey/lanyon-hakyll/README.md

 You can find an example website: [my blog](https://heuna-kim.net).

-The original website in Jekyll: [Lanyon](https://lanyon.getpoole.com/)
+The original website in Jekyll: [Lanyon](https://lanyon.getpoole.com/).

 ### Building the site with stack
-Assuming that you have `stack` installed,
+Assuming that you have `stack` installed ([install instruction](https://docs.haskellstack.org/en/stable/install_and_upgrade/)),
 ```
 $ git clone https://github.com/hahey/lanyon-hakyll.git
+$ cd lanyon-hakyll
 $ stack build
 $ stack exec site clean
 $ stack exec site build
 $ stack exec site watch
 ```
-Then you can access the site at `http://localhost:8000` in your browser.
+Then you can access the site at `http://localhost:8000` using your browser.

 ### Customization

 #### Meta information
 You can change the following website information in the file `site.hs`.

-For the RSS feed,
+For the RSS feed:
 ```
 feedConfig = FeedConfiguration
     { feedTitle       = "lanyon-hakyll: Lanyon Theme on Hakyll"